27 February, 2019 / IN Wealth management / by Kurt Purkiss

 1) The sooner you start, the sooner you reach your goal

-Compound interest is a pain when it comes to paying interest on your mortgage, but when you are investing it makes an excellent ally.
+Compound interest is a pain when it comes to paying interest on your mortgage, but when you are seeking investment advice, it makes an excellent ally.
 When you earn a dollar of interest and you reinvest that interest to earn you more interest, you are using the forces of compounding interest.

 2) Start with a clean slate

 If a house’s foundations aren’t sound, it will have problems.
-It’s similar with wealth creation.
+It’s similar with wealth creation and retirement planning.
 It’s difficult to build your wealth if at the same time you’re living beyond your means and incurring unproductive debt.
 Sticking to a budget, paying your bills on time and ensuring you don’t have high interest credit card or personal loans eroding your financial position are crucial to building wealth.

 Sometimes it’s simply a matter of paying attention.
 For instance utility companies often give hefty discounts for paying bills on time.
 Making sure this happens can put a $20 or $50 note in your pocket every month.
 Rather than give it to your energy provider, it’s money better off being directed into your longer term investment plans.

 Large companies such as banks and utilities are notorious for giving honeymoon deals to new customers, while exploiting us for our loyalty and/or laziness.
-Your loyalty can cost you thousands of dollars, so it’s a good idea to review your loan, credit and utility providers each year to make sure you’re getting the best possible deal.
+Your loyalty can cost you thousands of dollars, so it’s a good idea to review your debts.
 Think of it as an annual financial Health check.

 3) Put Your Money to Work